rahulsingh7105/Notepad-And-Paint-Clone/README.md

-# Notepad-Clone
+# Notepad-And-Paint-Clone
-Notepad Clone Using tkinter module of Python
+Notepad and Paint Clone Using tkinter module of Python